RUSSIA: No legal provision for alternative civilian service during mobilisation

 This appears to be because the deputies failed to suggest an amendment including reservists in this law's Article 3 ("Citizens assigned to alternative civilian service").

-The registration of the draft law "confirms the rightness [pravota] of human rights activists that the constitutional right of citizens to ACS must be upheld", Aleksey Tabalov, head of the human rights organisation Shkola przyvnika, commented on 7 October.
+The registration of the draft law "confirms the rightness [pravota] of human rights defenders' statements that the constitutional right of citizens to alternative civilian service (ACS) must be upheld", Aleksey Tabalov, head of the human rights organisation Shkola przyvnika, commented on 7 October.
 "And this is not a citizen's problem, but a legislator's problem, if there is still no such law.
 We continue to recommend that everyone who wants to avoid being called up for mobilisation apply to military recruitment offices for the replacement of military service with alternative civilian service."

 It is unlikely, however, that the Duma will pass these amendments, lawyer Sergey Chugunov told Forum 18 on 7 December, "even if they want to settle [the issue] of ACS during mobilisation".
 He noted that such a draft law "should regulate the procedure for assigning [people] to ACS – how, where, and when to apply, how a decision is made, etc., but there is nothing like that in it".